Wikunia/twl/blog/2021-03-01-how-to-create-a-new-post/index.md

 7. This creates a new folder in `blog` and in `_assets/blog` for images that you want to add to your post
 8. You now want to update `@def post_author` with your name as well as `@def desc` and `@def rss` in the newly created `index.md`.
 9. You're ready for the preview?
 Run `serve_twl()` and click on the `localhost` url to see your the blog locally.
-10. Your new post should be the first on the homepage such that clicking on it will show you the changes you make to your new post appear live in your browser window.
+10. Your new post should is listed first on the homepage.
+If you click on it and then change the new `index.md` it will show you the updated post live in your browser window.
 11. Write your post :wink: More on that in a second
 12. Commit your changes and create a PR.